 Recent economic conditions have also resulted in further decreases in participation in domestic longlining and trolling.
 These conditions include a variable New Zealand dollar, increasing fuel costs and a static market value for fish product.
+Some companies have undertaken to enhance the value of their fishery through applying for MSC (Marine Stewardship Council) certification.
+The MSC certified on the 16th of May 2011 that the New Zealand troll fishery for albacore conforms to the requirements of the MSC Principles and Criteria for Sustainable Fishing.
+In May 2012, the New Zealand albacore troll fishery had its first annual audit.

 New Zealand fisheries are at the limits of the range of many highly migratory species.
 Catches vary from year to year depending on seasonal variations in highly migratory species (HMS) migrations.
 The availability of juvenile albacore to the troll fishery in New Zealand waters varies from year to year with larger scale climatic events indicated by the ENSO index.
-The future prospects for New Zealand are strongly dependent on good management of tuna resources in WCPO, in particular on biomass of key stocks remaining at a sufficiently high level that no major changes in distribution occur.
+The future prospects for New Zealand are strongly dependent on good management of tuna resources in the WCPO, in particular on biomass of key stocks remaining at a sufficiently high level that no major changes in distribution occur.

 Most tuna caught in New Zealand waters are exported and the destination of exports varies depending on the species.
 Large tunas caught by longline (including albacore) are mostly exported "chilled" to Japan, with a smaller proportion exported to Australia and the United States.
 Troll caught albacore are sent to a variety of markets and in the most recent year most was exported to Spain.
-In 2010 almost 60% of our skipjack was exported to Iran with the majority of the remainder exported to Thailand and smaller amounts to Mexico and Tunisia.
-The large purse seine vessels operating in the tropical Pacific unload or tranship their catch in a number of ports including Majuro, Noro, Suva, and Pago Pago.
+In 2011 almost 80% of our skipjack tuna was exported equally between Iran and Mauritius with the majority of the remainder exported to Thailand and smaller amounts to Vietnam, United States and Tunisia.
+The large purse seine vessels operating in the tropical Pacific unload or tranship their catch in a number of ports including Majuro, Noro, Suva and Pago Pago.